Institutional Review Board (IRB) proposals

 Handling IRB violations, unanticipated problems, and adverse events

 After your study starts, you will need to remain aware of potential changes or issues with the study that require reporting and/or other processes.
-Researchers should ensure that there is a good communication system between field staff and PIs so that any changes or events are communicated to the PIs to report to IRB.
+Researchers should ensure that there is a good communication system between field staff and PIs so that any changes or events are communicated to the PIs to then report to IRB.

 - Violations of the IRB-approved study protocols.